Boating on KOOTENAY LAKE

 This huge lake can make for challenging boating as it develops significant wind waves usually by the afternoon.
 The water remains relatively cold throughout the season and thus swimming is not that pleasant.
 The valley is wide providing better views of the surrounding mountains with some of the best sunsets and sunrises in the WK.
 Four 1:50,000 maps cover the entire lake.
 From north to south, they are 82K/2 – Lardeau, 82F/15 – Kaslo, 82F/10 – Crawford Bay, and 82F/7 – Boswell.
 82K and 82N 1:250,000 maps provide much less detail (there are sixteen 1:50,000 maps in each 1:250,000 scale map).

 Due to its large size with well over 200 km of shoreline, it would be difficult to do it all in one go.
 It took me many 3 day weekends over a few seasons to see the whole lake.
-The west side of the bottom half and the east side of the top half is almost roadless.
+The west side of the bottom half and the east side of the top half are almost roadless.
 Camping can be more difficult on the sides of the lake with roads due to the many private properties.

 NORTH END / WESTSIDE